IntersectMBO/ouroboros-consensus/docs/ChainOrderTransitivity.md

 However, this difference is irrelevant since the scenario implies that one party can just forge in the larger of the two slots on top of the other block, superseding the tiebreaker due to having a longer chain.

 Remarks:
- - Given that the VRF also has all the nice properties of a cryptographic hash, we could also elide the check that the issuers are the same.
+ - Given that the VRF also has all the nice properties (in particular [collision resistance][vrf-rfc-collision]) of a cryptographic hash, we could also elide the check that the issuers are the same.
-   The observation is that it is very unlikely that two headers contain the same VRF, especially in the same slot.
+   Concretely, it is computationally infeasible to construct two headers that do not agree on both their slot and issuer, but do agree on their VRF.

+   The resulting chain order would then look like this:

+    1. Chain length, preferring longer chains.
+    2. VRF tiebreaker[^vrf-tpraos-vs-praos], preferring lower values.
+    3. Opcert number, preferring higher values.

+   As this is a lexicographic combination of total orders, it is a total order, so in particular transitive.
  - Both we and (more importantly) the Networking team are unaware of the opcert number mechanism ever being actually used, in particular as various entities pay close attention to blocks that are issued by the same pool in the same slot (this happened in the past, but likely for other reasons).

 ### Regarding Duncan's rule